CQCL/pytket-docs/docs/manual/tket_tips.md

 unitary2 = circ2.get_unitary()

-# Compare up to a global phase
+# Compare unitaries up to a global phase
-compare_unitaries(unitary1, unitary2)
+print("Do the unitaries match?", compare_unitaries(unitary1, unitary2))
 ```